Unknown, Igbo, Nigeria, Mmwo Maiden Spirit Mask, Wood, pigment, textile, Acquired 1979, Standard Bank African Art Collection (Wits Art Museum)

 The exhibition includes close to 100 photographs from some of Bieber’s most significant bodies of work.
 These include Las Canas, Real Beauty, Soweto; Between Dogs & Wolves; Going Home – Illegality and Repatriation – South Africa/Mozambique and David.
 Women who murdered their husbands and a multimedia installation from her Survivors of domestic violence series will also form part of the images on display.
 This will be the first time that many of these works are being exhibited in Bieber's home town of Johannesburg.

-See the Whats On page for the TALKABOUTS schedule for this month, April 2014.
+See the Whats On page for the TALKABOUTS schedule up until July.